-- The maximum hours of Pass/Fail that can be taken in any one (1) semester is four (4) hours. - 3.
+- of course attendance.
+An application for Pass/Fail credit must be completed and signed by the student and the advisor at the point of registration. - The maximum hours of Pass/Fail that can be taken in any one (1) semester is four (4) hours. - 3.
 The total maximum number of Pass/Fail credits that can count toward any degree is 12 semester hours. - 4.
 No general education core curriculum courses can be taken Pass/Fail.
 Exceptions may be allowed under special circumstances with the written approval of the Vice President of Academic Affairs and Student Learning. - 5.
 Courses taken Pass/Fail can only count as elective credit. - 6.
-The designation of Pass/Fail cannot be changed after the beginning of the semester. - 7.
-Pass/Fail courses cannot be changed to a letter grade after the start of the semester.
-Likewise, a credit course cannot be changed from a letter grade to Pass/Fail after the start of the semester. - 8.
-Certain courses may be considered Pass/Fail.
-These are IND courses, COM 0160-Introduction to Microcomputers, SEM 0111-College Success, VOL 0201-Volunteer Service, degree practicum/internship course, and nursing clinicals.
+The designation of Pass/Fail cannot be changed after the beginning of the semester. - Pass/Fail courses cannot be changed to a letter grade after the start of the semester.
+Likewise, a credit course cannot be changed from a letter grade to Pass/Fail after the start of the semester. - Certain courses may be considered Pass/Fail.
+These are IND courses, COM 0160 Introduction to Microcomputers, SEM 0111 College Success, VOL 0201-Volunteer Service, degree practicum/internship course, and nursing clinicals.